cjrodriguez12/se_project_express/README.md

 Initial setup of Express database including configuring routes, controllers, and handle errors.
 Implentation of Web Tokens(JWT)
-Routes and controllers are now implented with Authorization verified by JWT Adding Securty safeguards with the Select Property by excluding sensitive data from quieries.
+Routes and are now implented with Authorization verified by JWT Adding Securty safeguards with the Select Property by excluding sensitive data from quieries.

 ## Running the Project